homescriptone/wc-price-js/README.md

 A simple JavaScript function making it easy to convert a number into WooCommerce price.

-It's based on the code share by [HelgaTheViking](https://github.com/helgatheviking) in the [WooCommerce Slack Community](https://woocommercecommunity.slack.com/join/shared_invite/zt-1gbkltk7m-mYW~QNTY~GcBCHmngJnK2g)
+It's based on the code shared by [HelgaTheViking](https://github.com/helgatheviking) in the [WooCommerce Slack Community](https://woocommercecommunity.slack.com/join/shared_invite/zt-1gbkltk7m-mYW~QNTY~GcBCHmngJnK2g)

 # How to use it ?
 -- PHP Code